MaayanLab/clustergrammer-docs/docs/case_studies.rst

 Cancer Cell Line Encyclopedia Gene Expression Data
 ==================================================
 The Cancer Cell Line Encyclopedia (`CCLE`_) is a publicly available project that has characterized (e.g. genetic characterization) over 1,000 cancer cell lines.
 We used Clustergrammer to re-analyze and visualize CCLE's gene expression data in the `CCLE Explorer`_.
 The CCLE Explorer allows users to explore the CCLE by tissue type and visualize the most commonly differentially expressed genes for each tissue type as an interactive heatmap.
+The `CCLE Jupyter Notebook`_ generates an overview of the CCLE gene expression data, investigates specific tissues, and explains how to use :ref:`Enrichrgram <enrichrgram>` to understand the biological functions of differentially expressed genes.

 Zika Virus RNA-seq Data Visualization
 =====================================